Big Island Car Rentals

 HAWAII - The Big Island

-Exploring the Big Island of Hawaii in a rental car is the best way to get to everything you want to see.
+Exploring Hawaii’s Big Island in a car rental is the best way to see everything you want to see.
 The largest of the Hawaiian Islands is also the youngest.
-Home to 10 of the world’s different climate zones, from Tropical Continuously Wet to Periglacial with 8 in- between zones.
-There is no other comparison on earth as far as complex climate diversity in such a small area.
+It’s home to 10 of the world’s different climate zones, from Tropical Continuously Wet to Periglacial with 8 zones in between.
+There is no other comparison on Earth as far as complex climate diversity in such a small area.
+Planning a road trip on the Big Island with a car from Discount Hawaii Car Rental is a wonderful way to explore its numerous climates and landscapes.

 Hawaii (The Big Island)